If you're reading this article on Thanksgiving morning, you're likely in a state of panic.

 Obviously with the turkey frozen solid, you won't be able to pull the bag of giblets out of the cavity.
 Don't worry about it right now.
 Set the turkey on the rack and put it in the oven.
 Do not open the door of the oven for two hours.

-Under normal circumstances, I don't recommend making multiple holes in a turkey with thermometers.
+Under normal circumstances, making multiple holes in a turkey with thermometers would not be recommended.
 But these are not normal circumstances.

-That way you can leave the one in the thigh while taking temperature readings elsewhere, like the breast, and within the body cavity.
+Therefore, ideally, in addition to your probe thermometer, you will also have an instant-read thermometer.
+That way you can leave the probe thermometer in the thigh while using the instant-read thermometer to take temperature readings elsewhere, like the breast, and within the body cavity.

 Meanwhile, you can use the pan drippings to make a magnificent gravy.